packit/requre/docs/filter_format.rst

         ]
     }

-It is most complex part of this triple.
+It is the most complex part of this triple.
 It allows to say:

 - What to replace
 - Which method of replacements to use
 - What will replaces/decorates it

 Could be also empty.
-Usefull in case using logging to file.
+Useful in case using logging to file.
 It could help you to find which modules are imported by which ones.

 - What to replace: ``Session.send``
     There is used ``"."`` syntax to deep dive into object/module model.
-In this example it means in full sense decodate ``send`` method of ``Session`` class in ``requests`` module
+In this example, it means in full sense decorate ``send`` method of ``Session`` class in ``requests`` module
-- Types of replacemens: ``ReplaceType.DECORATOR``
+- Types of replacements: ``ReplaceType.DECORATOR``
-    Type of how to handle last parameter, how to apply it to selected object.
+    Type of how to handle the last parameter, how to apply it to the selected object.
 They are defined in ``ReplaceType`` class in ``requre/import_system.py`` file

     - DECORATOR
         Decorate original function.
-        As **what** it will decorate original object.
-Decorators should be childen of base object class in ``requre/objects.py``.
+        As **what** it will decorate the original object.
+Decorators should be children of base object class in ``requre/objects.py``.
         And requre defines some useful for you in ``requre/helpers`` directory
     - REPLACE
         Replace object by another one.
-Typically you can replace original implementation by your own, (eg. ``lambda x: print(x)`` what will replace original function by new definition
+Typically you can replace original implementation by your own, (eg. ``lambda x: print(x)`` what will replace the original function by new definition
     - REPLACE_MODULE
-        Replace whole module by another implementation.
+        Replace the whole module by another implementation.
 It replaces whole module by another one (eg. ``requre`` implements tempfile  module as class in helpers to avoid random names for calls
 - Object to be used: ``RequestResponseHandling.decorator(item_list=[])``